Improving access to environmental law data

 SOLUTION

-A county-based data visualization platform
+A map-based and county-specific data visualization platform

 OUTCOME